 14. Taking on the Rides

 Now that we’ve gotten a lot of logistics out of the way about traveling alone with a baby to Disney, let’s get to the parks!
 There are so many rides and attractions to experience, even with a baby on board.
 Since you won’t be able to use Rider Swap on this trip if you want to go on a ride, you’ll have to take baby with you!

 Pre-trip, check out the height restrictions on the Disney parks website.
 If there are no restrictions, you can bring baby with you onto the ride.
 At both Walt Disney World and Disneyland I’ve been able to ride dozens of things with my baby on my lap, even Pirates of the Caribbean, Mad Tea Party teacups and the Haunted Mansion.

 Sleeping baby in a front carrier?
 Ask the Cast Member at the front of the attraction if you can ride.
 I was able to hop on Dumbo the Flying Elephant while my daughter napped and she never woke up.
-At Walt Disney World on the Many Adventures of Winnie the Pooh I was instructed by the Cast Member to remove her from the carrier and turn her forward facing with her legs under the bar.
+However on the Many Adventures of Winnie the Pooh, I was instructed by the Cast Member to remove her from the carrier and turn her forward facing with her legs under the bar.
 Keep baby in the front carrier through the queue waits…your tired arms will thank you!

 Solo Traveling Tip: Use FastPass when you can to keep the line waits down.
 You’ll find that getting a FastPass for the non-thrill rides is pretty easy.
 I even used my choices for character meet n’ greets.